-With Social Learning enabled, the option to activate it on a slide by slide basis is available from within the authoring tool.
+With Social Learning enabled, the option to activate it on a slide-by-slide basis is available from within the authoring tool.
 Social Learning sits within a lesson on a slide.
-This allows comments to be associated with a certain idea within the lesson and encourage flow of discussion.
+This allows comments to be associated with a certain idea within the lesson and encourage the flow of discussion.

 Let the discussions begin